 Tuition is waived for members of the MT National Guard who have an outstanding tuition balance after all other sources of aid are applied.
 The MT National Guard Tuition Waiver is a last dollar award and is calculated based on the in-state tuition rate.
 ALL federal, state and private grants and/or scholarships sent to the campus on behalf of the student, must be deducted from tuition before the waiver can be applied and waivers will only be applied if there is an outstanding tuition balance (see example in link below).
-This waiver does not cover any fees.
 GI Bill benefits are not included in the tuition waiver award calculation.
-Click here (http://catalog.gfcmsu.edu/student-services/financial-aid/tuition-waivers/FINAL_NGTW_FACT_SHEET_and_APPLICATION_web_acc.pdf) for more details and application instructions.
+Click here (https://mus.edu/Prepare/Pay/Waivers/#mtng) for more details and application instructions.